 We have a mule named Agnes who came here nearly 2 years ago.
 She had been traumatized deeply in her life and is incredibly sensitive and highly reactive to human presence.
-We have struggled to help her enough to administer basic care but each time we needed to handle her, it resulted in month-long setbacks in trust.
-We had not been able to find a way to help her relax around people until now.
-We held a Train with Trust clinic here and in the course of a 3-hour positive reinforcement session with Agnes, watched her begin her shift to finding comfort in humans – on her own terms.
+We have struggled to help her enough to administer basic care, and each time we needed to handle her it resulted in month-long setbacks in trust.
+We had not been able to find a way to help her relax around people – until now.
+We held a Train with Trust clinic here, and in the course of a 3-hour positive reinforcement session with Agnes, I watched her begin her shift to finding comfort in humans – on her own terms.
 WOW!

-During that training as well, we were given numerous tools to help the home herd and our fosters through constructing and providing enrichments like food puzzles and fun toys.
-To watch our elder herd (who’s median age is 25) get giddy to solve problems and enjoy their play time is so exciting!
+During that training we were also given numerous tools to help the home herd and our fosters through constructing and providing enrichment, like food puzzles and fun toys.
+To watch our elder herd (median age 25) get giddy to solve problems and enjoy their play time is so exciting!

-We are now 2 months into our work with Agnes and she is now an inquisitive and willing partner in her training and is VERY willing to work with us at liberty.
-We have also extended this work to the rest of the sanctuary herd and are thrilled with the results of having willing partners in care.
+We are 2 months into our work with Agnes, and she is now an inquisitive and willing partner in her training and is VERY willing to work with us at liberty.
+We have also extended this work to the rest of the sanctuary herd, and are thrilled with the results of having willing partners in care.